-London is one of my favourite cities in the world and will likely steal your heart too, but if you have any more than three days in the city, take the opportunity to get out of London and see more of the UK (and further afield) as there are some great day trips to take from London.
+London is one of my favourite cities in the world and will likely steal your heart too.
+However, if you have any more than three days in the city, take the opportunity to get out of London and see more of the United Kingdom.
 Here are the 10 best day trips from London to inspire your trip!

-#1 Bath, Windsor Castle & Stone Henge
+1. Bath, Windsor Castle & Stonehenge

-#2 Oxford, Blenheim Palace & Woodstock
+2. Oxford, Blenheim Palace & Woodstock

-Another very popular day trip from London is to visit nearby Oxford University City (1.5 hours one way).
+One of the best day trips from London is to visit nearby Oxford University City.
+It is only a short 90minute trip, whether you take a bus or the train.
 If you make it out for a day visit, you’ll have plenty to fit in as there are a handful of free universities and some paid that cannot be missed (particularly Christ Church for Harry Potter fans!)
 If you allow time for a few hours to visit Blenheim Palace just 20 minutes up the road by bus, be sure to take the time to also drop into Woodstock, a small town right next door.
 Buses are frequent (usually every 20 minutes) and inexpensive (6 pounds return Oxford-Blenheim Palace).

 It is also entirely possible to leave England and visit another country entirely!
 Paris is just a little over 2 hours away by Eurostar, making it another one of London’s most popular day trips.
 Sure, this isn’t anywhere near long enough in Paris (you’ll need 3-4 days to see and do everything), but if its your only chance don’t miss it!

-#4 The Cotswolds
+4. The Cotswolds

-#5 Harry Potter Warner Bros Studio Tour
+5. Harry Potter Warner Bros Studio Tour

-#6 Cambridge University Town
+6. Cambridge University Town

-While Oxford was the first university town, Cambridge is equally if not more beautiful (depending who you ask of course, the inter-college rivalry is well and truly alive!)
-Cambridge is, like Oxford, a 1.5 hour drive from London with many buses and trains departing frequently.
+While Oxford was the first university town, Cambridge is equally if not more beautiful (depending who you ask, of course, the inter-college rivalry is well and truly alive!)
+Cambridge is, like Oxford, a 1.5-hour drive from London with many buses and trains departing frequently.

-#7 Downton Abbey Locations
+7. Downton Abbey Locations

-#8 Brighton & Brighton Beach
+8. Brighton & Brighton Beach

-#9 Edinburgh & Edinburgh Castle
+9. Edinburgh & Edinburgh Castle

 Fancy seeing a bit more of the UK beyond England!?
 If you don’t mind a quick flight (just over an hour) in the morning and back again at the end of the day, then there’s one city that flies still somewhat under the radar in the UK but is SO worth visiting it isn’t even describable.
 That’s Edinburgh, pictured above.